Small fireworks; application for a permit to set them off

 - Minimum age: 18 years

-- consent of the owner of the land plot or the land plot
+- Consent of the owner of the land or property

 - a justified reason to set off fireworks